Noroff-FEU-Assignments/project-exam-1-Pgarza-dev/README.md

 # Personal Blog Project

-To put into practice the skills learned over your first year of studies.
+To put into practice the skills learned over my first year of studies.
 The purpose of this project was to create a blog site that contained a carousel of images/posts that would let the user scroll from post to post.
 A contact form for users to use.
 A blog page displaying the posts.
 And a post-specific page.
 The project also required to have a contact form for user submission

 ### Description